xshen053/miniJava-compiler/lib/README.txt

 the CUP documentation for detail).  symbol and its subclasses define the tokens.

+Finally, this directory contains the necessary libraries for running JUnit tests, to make it easy for you to write your own tests as you develop your compiler.

 You should not attempt to compile these files (compiled versions are included in the jar files where needed), and the source versions might not correspond exactly to the compiled versions.
 But they should give